 You can use your home as collateral for second mortgages.
 However, if you fail to repay, the bank has the option of Power of Sale just like in case of first mortgages.
 One advantage of using your home as collateral is that you can get a significantly low-interest rate.

 Interest only payments

 Many second mortgage borrowers can benefit greatly with the interest-only payment option which quite a few mortgage companies allow in second mortgages.
-With this option you can simply, for instance, remodel or repair your home, then sell it at a better price and pay off the remaining mortgage.
+With this option you can simply, for instance, remodel or repair your home, then sell it at a better price and pay off the remaining mortgages.

 Second mortgages are an amazing option but remember that you still need to pay some fees to avail them.
 It is better to check with your provider to know what will be the fees before you choose one.

 Second mortgages can also help with bad credit.
-Gaining access to your equity gives you an opportunity to pay off multiple debts and instead have a low-interest single target that you need to fulfil on a monthly basis.
+Gaining access to your equity gives you an opportunity to pay off multiple debts and instead have a low-interest single target that you need to fulfill on a monthly basis.